chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 where

-- :math:`N` is the number of randomly generated photons;
+- :math:`N` is the number of randomly sampled photon directions;
 - :math:`\alpha_j` and :math:`\theta_j` are randomly generated angles that describe the direction of a ray emitted by a tracer particle;
 - :math:`\omega(\alpha)` is the weighting factor associated with the angle :math:`\alpha`;
 - :math:`\omega(\theta)` is the weighting factor associated with the angle :math:`\theta`;